-What does genetic counseling for cancer risk involve?
+What does genetic counseling for cancer risk involve

-Usually there are two office visits, an initial 1-2 hour consultation and a shorter follow-up visit (for those individuals who undergo genetic testing).
+There is an initial 1-2 hour office visit and a shorter follow- up visit for those who return for post-test counseling.
 The genetic counselor will:

-- Review your medical history - Review your family history and draw a family tree - Tell you what the chances are that the cancer in your family is hereditary - Identify who in your family may have an increased risk of cancer - Review information about the genetics of cancer predisposition - Review the pros and cons of genetic testing, if applicable - Review options for cancer screening and risk reduction - Arrange genetic testing for those who choose to pursue it - Provide information about ongoing research studies for those who are interested - Identify other resources for interested patients (e.g. other healthcare professionals or support groups)
+- Review your medical history - Review your family history - Tell you what the chances are that the cancer in your family is hereditary - Identify who in your family may have an increased risk of cancer - Review information about the genetics of cancer predisposition - Review the pros and cons of genetic testing, if applicable - Review options for cancer screening and risk reduction - Arrange genetic testing for those who choose to pursue it - Provide information about ongoing research studies for those who are interested - Identify other resources for interested patients (e.g. other healthcare professionals or support groups)